savaiye/odin-recipes/README.md

 This project is to create a website consisting of a main index page which will have links to a few recipes.
-This is a site built using HTML only at this stage.
+This is a site built using only  HTML at this stage.
 It will look bland.
-I will revisit this project to style it up with CSS at a later point.# odin-recipes
+I will revisit this project to style it up with CSS at a later point. #odin-recipes